 With so many business professionals now working from just their laptop, the usual Presenter View doesn’t work because there is no second screen attached.
 When they start the slide show in PowerPoint, their notes disappear because the slide takes over the screen.

-If you only have the one screen, here are four options you can use to see your speaking notes while presenting PowerPoint slides in a Zoom meeting.
+If you don’t want to use Presenter View, you can still see your speaking notes while presenting your PowerPoint slides in a Zoom meeting using these four methods.

 I used this method for a webinar recently.
 The organization was using a different meeting platform but this photo shows how I had my notes on the left side of my screen and the slides in the meeting platform on the right side of the screen.
 You also see a second device I am using that is connected as a participant so I can see what the audience sees.

-If you use the Notes section of PowerPoint to hold your speaking notes and usually use Presenter View when presenting on a screen or projector, use one of these four options to see your notes while displaying the slides to the attendees in a Zoom meeting.
-I usually use Option 1 but try the different options and use whichever option you are most comfortable with.
+If you use the Notes section of PowerPoint to hold your speaking notes and can’t or don’t want to use use Presenter View when presenting in a Zoom meeting, use one of these four methods to see your notes while displaying the slides to the attendees.
+I have used Method 3 in the past but try the different options and use whichever option you are most comfortable with.